top of page

 • Layering for depth

-• Hatching and cross-hatching for texture
+• Hatching and cross-hatching for texture, applied with light pressure

 Oil Pastel Techniques: